Analytic expressions for the steady-state current with finite extended reservoirs: Proportional Coupling

 \section{Proportional Coupling}

 When the reservoirs are identical in density of states and distribution of couplings to system (allowing for the total coupling scale to be different), one obtains the proportional coupling case~\footnote{Note that we take $\bGa^\qr = \lambda \bGa^\ql$ rather than $\bGa^\ql = \lambda \bGa^\qr$, as is done in Refs.~\onlinecite{meir_landauer_1992,jauho_time-dependent_1994}, to maintain consistency with writing expressions using the left reservoir modes in Ref.~\onlinecite{gruss_landauers_2016}}, $\bGa^\qr = \lambda \bGa^\ql$, which allows one to eliminate the need to compute $\bG^<$.
-Physically, this is a quite strict condition, as it requires all states in the junction that are bound to one of the electrodes to also be bound to the other, which is rarely satisfied.
-In widely-employed tight-binding models, for instance, this would require all atoms bound to one of the electrodes to also be bound -- up to the same proportionality constant -- to the other electrode.
-This condition is physically quite limiting.
-Of course, there are situations where one or a few junction states dominate transport, such as a symmetrically bound HOMO (highest occupied molecular orbital) level.
+To exactly hold, e.g., in widely-employed tight-binding models, for instance, this would require all atoms bound to one of the electrodes to also be bound---up to the same proportionality constant---to the other electrode.
+This condition is quite limiting.
+It can be, however, approximately valid in some cases.
+There are, for example, situations where one or a few junction states dominate transport, such as a symmetrically bound HOMO (highest occupied molecular orbital) level.
 Projecting on the subspace of relevant modes would, in these particular cases, give identical (or proportional) coupling.
 We investigate proportional coupling here as a test case for numerical implementations, as well as to understand behavior and convergence to the relaxation-free, continuum (i.e., the exact) results.

 Following Refs.~\onlinecite{meir_landauer_1992,jauho_time-dependent_1994}, we take the steady state current as a weighted average of left and right currents, $I=x I_\ql+ (1-x) I_\qr$ with $x\in \left[0,1\right]$.
 Employing $x=\lambda/(1+\lambda)$ eliminates $\bG^<$ from the expression for the current.
 However, unlike Refs.~\onlinecite{meir_landauer_1992,jauho_time-dependent_1994}, we have to separately address $\tilde{\bGa}$.
 Proportional coupling requires that the discrete set of modes in $\ql$ and $\qr$ are the same, as well as their relaxation (it can be inhomogeneous in $k$ but identical between modes $\omega_k$ in $\ql$ and $\qr$).
 The couplings to the system need to satisfy $v_{k^\p i}=\sqrt{\lambda} v_{ki} \delta_{kk^\p}$ with $k^\p \in \qr$, $k \in \ql$, and $\delta_{kk^\p}$ signifying that the numerical part of the index is identical.
 This entails